mi-castano10/ReplicateHybridZones/README.md

 samtools index aln_hifi_reads_to_RFI301_v1.asm.p_purged.sorted.bam
 ```
 #### 9. Visualize mapping quality and coverage using Qualimap
-> aked for 120G of memory but gave it 115G as the max in Java memsize (to prevent java mem errors).
+> Allocated 120G of memory but used 115G as the max in Java memsize (to prevent java mem errors).
 ```
 qualimap bamqc -bam aln_hifi_reads_to_RFI301_v1.asm.p_purged.sorted.bam -c -sd -nw 400 -hm 3 -outdir Qualimap --java-mem-size=115G
 ```
 #### 10. Perform sequence similarity searches using BLAST against reference databases for contamination screening
 > This step needs a lot of memory, or it will fail so plan accordingly (>300G)
-> Also, make sure your blastdb is in your PATH variable or you have it available
 ```
 export BLASTDB=/software/blast/2.10.0+/blastdb